ramkgoel/6.8200_final_project/Ideas.md

 IDEA:
 Compare performace of 1-5 by implementing all of them and testing them on the same experiments.
+Think about that remark in the original Double Q-learning paper.

 ----------------------------------------

+A comparison of various advancements of Q-learning methods and potential furthering of some Q-learning ideas

 - **Hypothesis** (Succinctly state your hypothesis)